finos/common-domain-model/documentation/source/documentation.rst

 PriceQuantity
 """""""""""""

 The price and quantity attributes of a trade, or of a leg of a trade in the case of composite products, are part of a data type called ``PriceQuantity``.
-This data type also contains (optionally) an observable, which describes the asset or reference index to which the price and quantity are related, and a date, which indicates when these price and quantity become effective.
+This data type also contains (optionally):

+- an observable, which describes the asset or reference index to which the price and quantity are related
+- settlement terms and the buyer/seller direction, in case that price and quantity are meant to be settled
+- a date, which indicates when these price and quantity become effective

 .. code-block:: Haskell